jpablobr/spree_product_enquiry/README.md

 Installation
 ============

-Put the following line into your gemfile:
+Put the following line in your gemfile:

     gem 'spree_product_enquiry'